How to spot non-compliant bedroom windows during showings and protect your investment before you make an offer.

 Measure the Window Opening

 You don't need precise measurements during a showing.
-Use your hand span (most adults have 8–9 inches from thumb to pinky).
+Use your hand span (most adults have 8 to 9 inches from thumb to pinky).
 If the window opening is less than two hand spans wide or tall (about 15 inches), it likely fails.
+The "shoulder test": could you fit your shoulders through that opening?
+Could an average sized adult escape through it?

 Check the Sill Height